 The main new feature of FL Studio 11 is its performance mode, allowing users to either play their compositions live or make new song arrangements triggering the individual components of their track.

-When working on new features for the different versions of FL Studio, do you ever draw inspiration from what other DAW manufacturers are doing?
+When working on new features for FL Studio, do you ever draw inspiration from other DAWs?

-FL Studio Mobile really was a hit from day one.
-Both on iOS (last year), as on Android (last month).
-It’s hard to say how this market will develop, as we’re still years away from creating the CPU power we’ve grown accustomed to on our desktop, for mobile devices.
-The problem is that the CPU needs of a content user (listening to music or looking at a picture) aren’t the same of that of a content creator (using FL Studio or Photoshop to create music & images).
+FL Studio Mobile was a hit from day one, both for iOS and Android.
+It’s hard to say how this market will develop, as we’re still years away from creating the CPU power for mobile devices that we’ve grown accustomed to on our desktop.
+The problem is that the CPU needs of a content user who listens to music or browses through pictures aren’t the same of that of a content creator who uses FL Studio or Photoshop to create music and images.

-Do you think that FL Studio as a DAW has reached anything near it’s full potential, or can we expect major upgrades in future versions?
+Do you think FL Studio is getting close to maxing out it’s full potential, or can we still expect major upgrades in future versions?

-We have enough features on our to-do list to make 11 more versions of FL Studio, but they all take their time to develop & get implemented, so you can expect a lot of more upgrades & updates in the future.
+We have enough features on our to-do list to make eleven more versions of FL Studio, but they all take their time to develop and be implemented, so you can expect a lot of more upgrades & updates in the future.

-Partially due to warez, FL Studio didn’t make a penny in the first 3-4 years of its existence, so if this would have been our only product we wouldn’t be talking to each-other right now…and that’s quite astonishing if you think about it.
+Partially due to warez, FL Studio didn’t make a penny in the first four years of its existence, so if it would have been our only product, we wouldn’t be talking to each-other right now.
+That’s quite astonishing if you think about it.

 Of course we would, but most users are smart enough to get legit before they release or sell any of their music.

-We don’t believe in any kind of special copy protection, as there’s not a single piece of software that’s not available as a crack somewhere, so in the end you only end up punishing the people that pay for your software.
-We’ve seen quite a lot of people on stage with cracked versions of software they payed for, as they can’t afford to get muted because a dongle got stolen or broke.
+We don’t believe in any kind of special copy protection, as there’s not a single piece of software that’s not available as a crack somewhere.
+In the end, you only end up punishing the people that pay for your software.
+We’ve seen quite a lot of people on stage with cracked versions of software they payed for, as they can’t afford to stop using the program just because their dongle was stolen or broke.

-Moving onto your other major product.
-The next edition of your DJ mixing application, Deckadance 2, just came out!
-Let’s talk about that.
+The next edition of your DJ mixing application, Deckadance 2, just came out.
 What are your expectations for it’s performance?

-The growing path of Deckadance seems very similar to that of FL Studio.
-The product has to sink into the market, get the right number of users and grow from there.
+The trajectory for Deckadance seems very similar to that of FL Studio, but the product has to first sink into the market, get the right number of users and grow from there.

-The sample collection is a combination of libraries we have developed ourselves (eg. the Varazin Orchestral) or licensed from third parties (eg. the Shreddage Guitar & Bass libraries built by Impact Soundworks, which will be spectacular).
+The sample collection is a combination of libraries we have developed ourselves, like the Varazin Orchestral, or licensed from third parties, like the Shreddage and Shreddage Bass libraries built by Impact Soundworks.

-We have a couple of products in our pipeline, but we have only just released FL Studio 11, Deckadance 2, FL Studio Mobile for Android so we’ll let the dust settle for a minute first.
+We have a couple of products in our pipeline, but we’ve only just released FL Studio 11, Deckadance 2, FL Studio Mobile for Android so we’ll let the dust settle from that settle first.

-We are currently working on FL Studio Groove, a product that’ll run on Windows 8 (both RT & Intel) & iOS but we can’t release a lot more of that yet.
+We’re currently working on FL Studio Groove, a product that’ll run on Windows 8 (both RT & Intel) and iOS, but we can’t give more info on it than that.